 Social Media visibility, trauma responses & human design

-an interview about marketing with journalist Mariska Vermeulen from Marie Claire
+an interview about my marketing approach with journalist Mariska Vermeulen from Marie Claire

 I – marketing & trauma responses